There are two reasons why you might want to learn how to trap cats humanely:

-You should also learn about diseases and conditions that are transmissible to other animals, rather than to people, such as parvovirus, canine distemper, feline distemper, feline immunodeficiency virus (FIV), feline leukemia, rabies, hantavirus, canine transmissible venereal tumors (CTVT), heartworm, mange, and worms and more worms (pin, tape, round, hook, whip).
+You should also learn about diseases and conditions that are transmissible to other animals, rather than to people, such as parvovirus, canine distemper, feline panleukopenia, feline immunodeficiency virus (FIV), feline leukemia (FeLV), rabies, hantavirus, canine transmissible venereal tumors (CTVT), heartworm, mange, and worms and more worms (pin, tape, round, hook, whip).
 The American Veterinary Medical Association has excellent information about several of these conditions on their website: www.avma.org.

 Work with others

 Don’t try to do it all yourself – get other people involved.
 For one thing, traps are heavy once an animal is inside, so you may need help carrying the traps.
 To socialize animals who are lacking social skills, you’ll want to have people and other animals around to model healthy behavior.
 Placing animals that have medical or behavior challenges, training your foster parents and adopters, helping the rescued animals long-term – all these tasks are a lot more manageable if you have a team of people working together toward a common goal.

 You might want to contact local wildlife management and animal control personnel, since they may be helpful if you have any questions or concerns.
 They may also be working on the same goal or know of other people involved.